asearfos/chipper/docs/chipper_manual.md

 ![landing page](static/landing_page.png "landing page")

-For **Syllable Segmentation** choose parameter defaults for top percent of signal kept, minimum silence duration and minimum syllable duration with which to start the parsing of every song.
+For **Syllable Segmentation** choose parameter defaults for top percent of signal kept, minimum silence duration, and minimum syllable duration with which to start the parsing of every song.
 You can also select "Search for previously used parameters" which will look for gzips in any SegSyllsOuput\_YYYYMMDD\_THHMMSS folders in the selected folder for segmentation.
 If any gzips are found, the most recent one will be used to load the previous settings and segmentation conducted for the song.

-For **Song Analysis** choose parameters for note size (to distinguish between notes and noise) and percent syllable similarity (to determine syntax).
+For **Song Analysis** choose parameters for noise threshold (to distinguish between signal and noise) and percent syllable similarity (to determine syntax).
 We suggest first using the threshold widgets for best results;
 after finishing each widget, the new parameter for analysis will be populated.